sboomi/exploradome_tangram/README.md

 ## In Details
 ```
-├──  data
+├──  data  - here's the image classification datasets
-│    └── train_full  - here's the image classification datasets for the train and validation with all images (unbalanced).
+│    └── train_full  - for the train and validation with all images (unbalanced).
-│    └── train_balanced - here's the image classification datasets for the train and validation with 140 images for each categories (balanced).
+│    └── train_balanced - for the train and validation with 140 images for each categories (balanced).
-│    └── test_full  		- here's the image classification datasets for the test with all images (unbalanced).
+│    └── test_full  		- for the test with all images (unbalanced).
-│    └── test_balanced  - here's the image classification datasets for the test with 28 images for each categories (balanced) - 20% of train_balanced dataset.
+│    └── test_balanced  - for the test with 28 images for each categories (balanced) - 20% of train_balanced dataset.
 │
 │
 │